inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 }
 ```

 These pass all the same tests as the `Expr`-specialized `fold` function, but we only have to write the machinery of recursion once!
-Not once per recursive data structure, just once! (lightning strikes in the background, very dramatic)
+Not once per recursive data structure, just once! [^drama]

+[^drama]: a bolt of lightning strikes behind me.
+I am momentarily shown silhouetted by the actinic blue light.
+It is very dramatic

 Just as before, I want to emphasize that this is fully generic over _any layer type_:

 # A minimal example

-Here's what an N-tree looks like using this idiom - a tree where each node can have any number of branches, and where each node stores some value `V`.
+Here's what an N-tree looks like using this idiom (an N-tree is a tree where each node can have any number of child nodes, and where some value `V` is stored at each node of the tree.
+Nodes with no child nodes are leaf nodes)

 ```rust
 pub struct NTreeLayer<Val, A> {